Open-Research-Dojo/secure-webservice-0Auth2/README.md

    - What is the flow of Auth0?
    - Conclusion

-3. What is 0Auth2?
+3. What is OAuth 2?
-   - Authentication or authorization?
-   - What is the flow of 0Auth2?
+   - What is OAuth 2?
-   - When should 0Auth2 be used?
-   - Is 0Auth2 safe?
-   - How to setup 0Auth2?
+   - How does OAuth 2 work?
+   - What are the pros and cons of OAuth 2?

 4. What are JWT tokens?
    - When should you use JWT tokens?